A day long workshop in the beautiful Springtime garden with artist Julian Le Bas.

 The Garden at Charleston, designed by artist and critic Roger Fry, was planted to be painted.
 Join artist Julian Le Bas for a day’s intensive painting tuition, and lose yourself in the atmosphere of the Walled Garden and surrounding grounds.

 Suitable for improvers, this workshop will look at approaches to composition, with a particular emphasis on colour.
 Students may work in oil or acrylic.
 Easels and boards provided.
-Students will need to provide their own paints.
+Students will need to provide their own paints and brushes.

 The cost of the day includes a tour of the House and Garden, an artisan lunch, tea and coffees, and some tools and materials.